-- 7.2 The factors used for the calculations are included as Table SP2 (Table 602 in the consolidated factors spreadsheet) in Appendix C. - 7.3 The appropriate factor will depend on the member's age at their date of retirement.
-Factors are selected according to whether members are in the 1995 or 2008 Section.
+- 7.2 The factors used for the calculations are included as Table SP2 (Table 604 in the consolidated factors spreadsheet) in Appendix C. - 7.3 The appropriate factor will depend on the member's age (last birthday) at their date of retirement.

-Ill-health retirement calculations
+III-health retirement calculations

-- 7.4 The steps necessary to calculate a benefit reduction for members retiring in ill-health are described below for both the 1995 and 2008 Sections. - 7.5 The pension and lump sum debits should be applied to the (enhanced) main scheme benefits.
+- 7.4 The steps necessary to calculate a benefit reduction for members retiring in ill-health are described below. - 7.5 The pension debits should be applied to the (enhanced) main scheme benefits.
 The debits should be applied to benefits before member options are exercised, e.g. commutation.
-For Choice members, taking the Mandatory Lump Sum is deemed to be a commutation event and therefore the benefit reduction due to Scheme Pays applies to the pension benefit only.

 Amounts at retirement Notation

-Total DC pot DC
+Total DC Pot DC

 Main Scheme III-health Pension IHP

-Main Scheme III-health Lump Sum IHLS

 Dependant's Pension DP

-Member Pension debit PD
+Member Pension Debit PD

-Member Lump Sum debit LSD

 Net Main Scheme III-health Pension NIHP

-Net Main Scheme III-health Lump Sum NIHLS

 Net Dependant's Pension NDP